rodrigoalvesvieira/IF685-Databases/README.md

 Set of documents and scripts from the Databases (_Gerenciamento de Dados e Informação_, in pt-BR) discipline for Computer Science students at [CIn/UFPE] in the semester of 2015.2, by [Prof. Fernando Fonseca].

 The discipline is pretty much all about SQL (and PL/SQL) and we are expected to work with [Oracle Database 11g].
+Students are also expected to use Oracle's native IDE: SQL Plus.

 ## Usage